chrisbeardy/todo.txt-autopri/README.md

 ## Thanks

-Special thanks goes to the authors of the [due](https://github.com/rebeccamorgan/due) todo.txt addon whose python script I used as aid for how filter the inputs and get the tasks in the date range.
+Special thanks goes to the authors of the [due](https://github.com/rebeccamorgan/due) todo.txt addon whose python script I used as inspiration.